Someone to Fight for Your Monthly Benefits

 The monthly checks and Medicare or Medicaid health coverage could make a major difference for you.
 But benefits are hard to win.
 You can’t just say you can’t work.
 You have to prove it.

-At the law firm of Schneider, Schneider & Schneider, we understand that applying for Social Security Disability benefits for fibromyalgia can be overwhelming.
+At the law firm of the Schneider Law Firm, we understand that applying for Social Security Disability benefits for fibromyalgia can be overwhelming.

 This is a difficult time in your life, and when we help you qualify for disability benefits, we treat you with the respect you deserve.

-Schneider, Schneider & Schneider has been helping people like you protect their financial security since 1978.
+The Schneider Law Firm has been helping people like you protect their financial security since 1978.

 Special Challenges Winning Disability for Fibromyalgia